 The inductor is selected based on output power, operating frequency and efficiency requirements.
-A low inductor value results in a smaller size and faster response to a load transient but poor efficiency and high output noise due to large ripple current.
-Generally, the selection of the inductor value can be reduced to the desired maximum ripple current in the inductor (Δi) The optimum point is usually found between 20% and 50% ripple of the output current.
+A low inductor value causes large ripple current, resulting in the smaller size, faster response to a load transient but poor efficiency and high output noise.
+Generally, the selection of the inductor value can be reduced to the desired maximum ripple current in the inductor (4i).
+The optimum point is usually found between 20% and 50% ripple of the output current.